getnelson/nelson/docs/src/hugo/content/internals.md

 <h1 id="database" class="page-header">Database</h1>

-*Nelson*'s main mode of data storage is by way of a SQL H2 database.
-At the time of writing Nelson was deployed to a single machine and relies on `systemd` supervision.
+*Nelson*'s main mode of data storage is by way of a H2 database.
+At the time of writing Nelson was designed to explicitly be not high availablility and the intention is that Nelson would be deployed to a single machine.
+The Nelson process itself then relies on `systemd` for supervision.
 The schema in use looks like:

 <div class="clearing">
   <img src="images/erd.png" width="100%" />